- Should I apply for a visa now, or should I wait until closer to the time of travel?

-You need to apply for "double entry" or "multiple entry" visa if you need to leave and re-enter mainland China.
-Even when go to Hong Kong or Macau from mainland China you still need to have a "double entry" or "multiple entry" visa.
+You need to apply for "double entry" or "multiple entry" visa if you need to leave and re-enter Chinese mainland.
+Even when go to Hong Kong or Macau from Chinese mainland you still need to have a "double entry" or "multiple entry" visa.

 China's official regulations prevent independent foreign travelers from traveling to Tibet.
 All foreign travelers must book a tour through a Tibet travel agent and be accompanied by a Tibet tour guide.